 Some like it HOT: High-occupancy toll lanes can be a piece of the congestion puzzle

-Last month, Toronto’s plan to implement road tolls on two of its major roads were rejected by the provincial government.
+Last month, Toronto’s plan to implement road tolls on two of its major roads was rejected by the provincial government.
 It’s not back to square one, however: programs to combat congestion in the GTA continue to grow.
 Today, as part of a series based on our 2015 report on congestion pricing, we’re discussing high-occupancy toll (HOT) lanes, which Toronto is currently piloting.

 Go with the flow